RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/about-udev.md

 ## Controller udev projects
 **Valve's - Steam Devices**

-The Steam Devices package is usually installed when you install Steam on your system, it contains rules for the most common controllers. <br>
 [steam-devices github](https://github.com/ValveSoftware/steam-devices)

+The Steam Devices package is usually installed when you install Steam on your system, it contains rules for the most common controllers.<br>
+This package is also part of SteamOS so there is no need to install it on the Steam Deck. <br>

 **Game Devices udev**

-The following project is an effort to combine all game devices into one package but it is still early and several are missing.<br>
 [game-devices-udev codeberg](https://codeberg.org/fabiscafe/game-devices-udev)

+The Game Devices udev project is an effort to combine all game devices into one package but it is still early and several are missing. <br>

 **Batocera udev**

-The Batocera project has also combined a list of other controllers that might be missing from the two projects above.<br>
 [Batocera - Controllers github](https://github.com/batocera-linux/batocera.linux/tree/master/package/batocera/controllers)

+The Batocera project has also combined a list of other controllers that might be missing from the two projects above.

 ## Quick tips on udev installation